createcandle/install-scripts/README.md

 ## Creating the Candle Raspberry Pi disk image
 For this you will need:
 - A Raspberry pi with at least 2Gb of memory
-- An internet router with a free network cable
+- An internet router providing internet acess, preferably connected to via a network cable
-- A micro SD card of at least 16Gb
+- A micro SD card of at least 32Gb
 - An internet connected computer that can read/write the SD card

 1. Install Raspberry Pi Imager software on a computer with an SD card reader.